ftes/dcon-elixir/index.md

 Note:
 00:00 Freddy
-Our names
+- Marcus, Freddy
-Your stack is too damn complex - Let it crash with Elixir Show you why letting 'it' crash might be a good thing.
+- Original title: 'Your stack is too damn complex - Let it crash with Elixir'
+- Show you why letting 'it' crash might be a good thing.